Days Gone Trophy Guide

-Days Gone PlayStation 4 Trophy Guide and Road Map
+Days Gone Trophy Guide and Road Map for PlayStation 4

 Days Gone and its protagonist; Deacon St. John, are relatively new — but quickly welcomed — additions to the PlayStation exclusive family and it’s no wonder as this hefty game is filled with content, taking around 60 hours of your time to get through!